What is Arthroscopic Knee Surgery?

 During the knee arthroscopy, you will be under anesthesia, and a tourniquet may be put around your thigh to control bleeding.
 The surgeon makes 2 or 3 small stab wounds around the knee, and a saline solution is pumped into the knee joint, inflating it to make room for the small camera and surgical instruments.
 At the end of surgery, the saline is drained from the knee joint, and the surgical incisions are stitched.

-Recovery Time for Arthroscopic Knee Surgery
+Arthroscopic Knee Surgery Recovery Time

 After undergoing arthroscopic knee surgery, it is important to begin exercising immediately to restore knee strength and to maintain a full range of motion.
 Initial activities should be non-weight bearing in nature, and should focus on strengthening the muscles surrounding the knee, as well as increase the range of joint motion.